 Definitions of Form & Function

 The Merriam-Webster dictionary defines function as “the special purpose or activity for which a thing is used”.
 The same dictionary defines form as “the shape of something”.
 These definitions can be applied to dance technique very directly.
-Are we teaching and learning the purpose of a plié, or are we merely bending and straightening our knees?
+Are we teaching and learning the functional purpose of a plié, or are we merely creating angles in our legs by bending and straightening our knees?

-Steps can be taught as form or function.
+Steps can be taught as function or form.

 The first tactic is it’s function, the later only its form.
-With that in mind I would contend that learning the function of a position or movement principle will lead more consistently to a technically sound form, but if it is only learned as a ‘step’ or form it will not necessarily become functional in its execution.
+Keeping that in mind I would contend that learning the function of a position or movement principle will lead more consistently to a technically sound form.
+If it is only learned as a “step” or form, it will not necessarily become functional in its execution when used in various situations or applications.

 Form Follows Function

 All techniques will have their fundamental movements and positions that form the core of their technique.
-For classical ballet and other western performance dance forms I don’t think anyone would disagree that sound functional plié and battement tendu are critical for students.
-They must have strong alignment, correct muscle patterning, aesthetic line, effective use of energy and functional tension.
+I don’t think anyone would disagree that sound functional plié and battement tendu are critical for students in classical ballet or other western performance dance forms.
+Students must have strong alignment, correct muscle patterning, aesthetic line, effective use of energy and functional tension.
 Out of those things the form of the plié and battement tendu will emerge and provide the foundation for all other movements that follow, building technical facility into the body of the student.

 Function first, form second.